kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 A big thank you to you all
 ----------

 Last but not least I want to thank all those experts out there emphatically for all their excellent work.
-There are very many fine solutions I've found for my problems which have incorporated in my setup without a note.
+There are very many fine solutions I've found for my problems which have been incorporated in my setup without a note.

 Nowadays, whenever I have a problem, I call Google, and if there is a solution, most probably I find it this way.
 If nobody had this kind of problem, there is a good chance that the problem isn't where I think it is.